apptimistco/rfc/asn.md

 It may also retrieve messages of the logged-in user and any of their subscribed forums.
 However, to send and receive bridge messages the App must establish another session with the assigned server.
-Similarly, the App must establish sessions to the assigned server to scan for users in another area.
+Similarly, the App must establish sessions to the assigned server to receive marks of users in another area.

 ## References ##
 <a name="1">1.
 [RFC-6455](http://tools.ietf.org/html/rfc6455)</a>